 2:00–6:00pm: Personal writing time/free time

 Writing is one of the most challenging things we’ll ever do; it’s also one of the most supreme pleasures in our life.
 This is one of the many paradoxes of being a writer.
-While this may never be resolved, one of the best things you can do to support your writing is to give yourself time and space to honour the mystery of it.
+While this may never be resolved, one of the best things we can do to support our writing is to nourish ourselves, and give ourselves permission to enjoy the pleasure of it.

 That’s why writing on retreat is so special.
 It initiates the altered state of mind that you’re in when you’re writing, and protects it for a prolonged period of time.
-That’s when real magic happens.
+We can go deep in our writing, and feel deeply connected to who we truly are.
+That’s why, after we’ve been on a writing retreat, we feel so transformed.

 Registration is processed by our retreat partner, Radiant Jane